A flourless muffin to start your morning off right!

 Take them with you to work, or school, or even enjoy them on a picnic.
 These muffins are also a great way to sneak in some nutrition when your kids don’t like to eat breakfast.
 It’s the perfect way to get your kids to start the day on the right foot!

 When I was growing up, my aunt had a gluten intolerance (before it was trendy.)
 At that time, producing quality baked goods without flour was nearly impossible.

 As a result, I saw years of brave gluten-free cakes, muffins, pie crusts, and quick breads meet their crumbly demise.
-One year, my aunt’s attempt at a gluten-free carrot cake caved in on itself so badly it resembled a top hat.
-The top layer rising out of the deflated “brim” the bottom had crumbled into, we nicknamed it “the hat cake.”
+One year, my aunt’s attempt at a gluten-free carrot cake caved in on itself so badly that it resembled a top hat.
+The top layer rose out of the deflated “brim” that the bottom had crumbled into so we nicknamed it “the hat cake.”

 Much to my aunt’s chagrin, that name lives on to this day.

 A Gluten-Free, Flourless Recipe